MichaelCurrin/dev-cheatsheets/cheatsheets/go/code/shell.md

 description: Run a shell command within a Go script
 ---

-Setup a shell command as a string and run it.
+Set up a shell command as a string and run it.
 You could run a shell command like `date` or even access programming language CLI tool like `python` or `node`.

 This is using the `exec` builtin module.
 Similar using the `subprocess` module in Python.